LongWriter-Zero: Mastering Ultra-Long Text Generation via Reinforcement Learning: Reinforcement Learning for Ultra-Long Text Generation

-\paragraph{Final Reward.} A naive reward-averaging strategy may cause the overall reward to be dominated by a sub-reward (e.g., length or format) with a larger scale.
-To better balance the contributions of multiple rewards, we propose a novel reward balancing scheme: instead of averaging the unnormalized rewards, we compute the average over the individual advantages (as defined in Eq.~\ref{eq:advantage}):
+A naive reward-averaging strategy may cause the overall reward to be dominated by a sub-reward (e.g., length or format) with a larger numeric scale.
+To prevent this imbalance, each reward component is first \emph{individually normalized within its group} into the same $[-1,1]$ range before computing its advantage.
+We then compute the final reward signal through advantage-level averaging:

 which is plugged into the final GRPO objective in Eq.~\ref{eq:grpo}.
-This ensures that each reward functions on a similar scale, eventually promoting robustness and balance across different quality dimensions in long-form generation.
+This normalization-then-aggregation scheme ensures that all reward components contribute on a comparable scale, preventing length or format from overwhelming writing quality and promoting a more stable and balanced learning signal for long-form generation.

 \paragraph{Result.} Using the RL setup described in Sec.~\ref{sec:setup}, we train the model with the final composite reward.
 This training setting is denoted as \emph{Base-nothink}.
 As shown by the green curve in Figure~\ref{fig:rl_rm}, both the Writing RM and Length RM scores improve steadily over RL steps, with particularly pronounced gains in writing quality.
 Furthermore, performance on Arena-Write improves continuously, with Elo scores increasing from 200 to over 600 (Figure~\ref{fig:rl_bench} Green).
 These results demonstrate the effectiveness of our reward design in long-form generation.